SQL FOREIGN KEY

 Cascading Actions with FOREIGN KEY

-constraint supports cascading options for actions like DELETE
+The FOREIGN KEY constraint supports cascading options for actions like DELETE and UPDATE:

 - ON DELETE CASCADE: Deletes child records when the parent record is deleted.